Brownian particles driven by spatially periodic noise: Free particle case

 Conversely, for our case of space-dependent noise, the hopping rate keeps decreasing as a function of time again with an inverse power law $t^{-1/2}$.
 This reflects the fact that the peaks of the space-dependent noise distribution keep growing indefinitely as the particles get in average closer to the points of zero noise.

 Now in Fig. \ref{Figure4} we explore the MD for the case $\nu \not= 1$ where the particle crosses the position of minimal noise.
-Here the boundary conditions do matter and we distinguish here between open boundary conditions (Fig. \ref{Figure4}a) with infinitely many oscillations and periodic boundary conditions of a ring-like geometry (Fig. \ref{Figure4}b).
-While the short-time behavior is linear in time for both kind of boundary conditions, the MD saturates for long times to a finite value depending on $\nu$ and $x_0$ for open boundary conditions.
+Here the boundary conditions do matter and we distinguish between no boundaries (Fig. \ref{Figure4}a) with infinitely many oscillations and periodic boundary conditions of a ring-like geometry (Fig. \ref{Figure4}b).
+While the short-time behavior is linear in time for both kind of boundary conditions, the MD saturates for long times to a finite value depending on $\nu$ and $x_0$ for the no boundaries case.
 This finite value is $-x_0$ for periodic boundary conditions since in this case the mean position will always end at zero due to symmetry.
 The asymptotic approach to zero is exponential in time as in the case of the double-well potential with noise as the particle stays mobile even when approaching the position where the noise is minimal.
 This is in marked contrast to the limit of $\nu=1$ where the particle gets immobilized at the boundaries.\\

 Now we turn to the MSD, first for the special case $\nu=1$ shown in Fig.\ \ref{Figure5}a where boundary conditions do not matter.
 The MSD starts linear in time and then saturates to its long-time limit $C:=x_0^2+(\pi/k)^2$.
 Its asymptotic approach to this saturation value is revealed by plotting the MSD shifted by $C$ which decays to zero for large times, see Fig.\ \ref{Figure5}b.
 Similar to the MD for $\nu=1$, we find that the asymptotic behavior is compatible with a $1/\sqrt{t}$ scaling.\\